 How to Apply

-Must complete a formal application and recent high school transcripts.
+Must complete a formal application and mail your recent high school transcripts to the German Dept.

 Criteria and Review